 Life in Lagos

 The city of Lagos is a wonderful juxtaposition of the historic and modern.
 The medieval fort overlooks the entrance to the river marina.
-On the other side you will find Meia Praia, which is a 5 km stretch of golden sand, backed by dunes.
+On the other side you will find Meia Praia, which is a five kilometre stretch of golden sand, backed by dunes.
 A beach house in Lagos has easy access to a boardwalk stretching along the length of the beach, dotted with restaurants.
-On the 29th August, Meia Praia hosts the annual mini-festival ‘Banho 29’.
+Every August 29, Meia Praia hosts the annual mini-festival ‘Banho 29’.
 After dark the beach fills with people, fires are lit, music is played and at midnight everyone goes swimming.
 It is a heady end to a long hot summer.

 There is something for everyone in Lagos; whether you’re looking for good weather, gorgeous beaches, accessibility to nature or want a more private place to spend your days, Lagos is the right choice for you.

 Hero picture by Martin Robson via Flickr